 But I’ve left the best for last!
 Or at least, my family thought that it was the best.
 In fact, it was one of our very favorite activities in a 30-day trip across the country.
 We took a family skeet shooting lesson with the resort’s shooting club manager, David Judah.
 None of us had ever shot before, but David skillfully taught us, adding in an education on skeet vs. trap vs. sporting clays for good measure.
 My boys, ages 13 and 16, absolutely loved the challenge, as did I. Kudos to David!
 Group lesson cost: $30/person.

 KidTripster Tip: Because of the diversity of activities, The Homestead also makes a great spot for a multi-generational vacation.

-KidTripster Tip: During the winter, The Homestead transitions into a small ski resort with skiing, snowboarding, tubing, and snowmobiling.
-Next to the heated outdoor pool, the splash area transforms into an outdoor skating rink.
+KidTripster Tip: During the winter, The Homestead transforms into a small ski resort with skiing, snowboarding, tubing, and snowmobiling.
+Next to the heated outdoor pool, the splash area becomes an outdoor skating rink.
 Magical.

 Where to stay?

 The Homestead is an enormous maze.
 In fact, you’ll probably spend your first night in the hotel getting lost.
 For example, to get to the 9th floor, you have to take an elevator to 10th floor and then go down a flight of stairs.
 Treat it like a scavenger hunt.

 We stayed in an enormous two-sunroom/two-bedroom/two-bathroom suite that had a large soaking tub, in which my youngest son promptly drew himself a bath.
 The bathroom itself is larger than some New York City apartments!
 Traditional doubles start at $200/night; studio suites with two double beds start at $340.